What does Detected as spam mean?

 - Multiple or excessive links to social media sites

-- Having words like free, sex, Viagra, timeshare, buy now, urgent matter, medical breakthrough, money back guarantee, !!!!!!, etc. Even excessive use of the word "opportunity" can cause a raising of the rate.
+- Having words like free, sex, Viagra, timeshare, buy now, urgent matter, medical breakthrough, money-back guarantee, !!!!!!, etc. Even excessive use of the word "opportunity" can cause a rise in the rate.

-- A sending or relay server is not configured for reverse DNS lookup.
+- A sending or relay server is not configured for a reverse DNS lookup.

 - Bulk emails are sent using the BCC field.

-- Signature file links direct only to sales sites.
+- Signature file links directly only to sales sites.

 - Your mailing lists still include users that have clicked your Unsubscribe link (or you don't have an Unsubscribe at all in your marketing emails)

 - Your website doesn't let users update their profile details, which results in a lot of bounce-backs.
 Or, your autoresponder doesn't require confirmation, which allows people to fill your lists with false addresses.